Gamers Outreach Foundation: VTuber Summer Slam

 The VTuber Summer Slam is a virtual fundraising marathon that takes place over the course of five days in June.
 While fundraising participants do not have to be VTubers, they do make up the vast majority of supporters for the event.

-In addition to charity streaming, Gamers Outreach also holds an Art Contest, thanks to event sponsors, and creates merchandise both for participants and supporters to wear as an alternative way to contribute to the fundraiser.
+In addition to charity streaming, Gamers Outreach also holds an art contest and creates merchandise for both participants and supporters to wear as an alternative way to contribute to the fundraiser.

 VTuber Summer Slam 2024 raised $740,843.
-The amount was enough to fulfill 200 GO Karts for hospitals requesting them.
+The amount was enough to fund 200 GO Karts for hospitals requesting them.

 Spooktacular Streamathon

-Spooktacular Streamathon is Gamers Outreach's Halloween-themed virtual fundraising marathon that takes place during the entire month of October.
-Like VTuber Summer Slam, Spooktacular also features an Art Contest for participants as well as merchandise to purchase.
-Spooktacular also features a costume contest that participants can enter using both real in-person costumes or digital art they have created.
+Spooktacular Streamathon is Gamers Outreach's Halloween-themed virtual fundraising marathon that takes place during October.
+Like VTuber Summer Slam, Spooktacular also features an art contest for participants as well as merchandise to purchase.
+It also features a costume contest that participants can enter using real in-person costumes or digital art they have created.

 Spooktacular Streamathon 2024 raised $402,182, which helped fulfill 68 GO Karts and 4 Save Point Machines.